Grant scheme launched to help regenerate empty town centre units in March

-The project will deliver five projects by the end of March 2024.
+The project will deliver four things by the end of March 2024.
 They are:

 The projects will work in conjunction with the March Area Transport Strategy (MATS) work, which will improve traffic flow and allow the town centre to become greener and safer, especially for pedestrians and cyclists.

 Letters have been sent to property owners in March town centre seeking expressions of interest for the Vacant Unit Activation Scheme.
 If you own a vacant shop in March town centre and think you may qualify for the grant, please email the Council's High Streets Project Officer Matt Wright on: email@example.com